 How does Flood Re work?

 Insurance companies are able to pass on the flood risk element of eligible home insurance policies to Flood Re.
 Flood Re charges the insurers a premium for each policy, based on the property’s Council Tax band.
-It is estimated that insurers will pass on the flood risk element of buildings, contents or combined home insurance policies for around 350,000 households.

 What is being done to prevent flood damage in the first place?
 Doesn’t this scheme just encourage insurers to keep paying out?

 Part of the Flood Re scheme includes providing information to people about how to increase their understanding of their level of flood risk and where they can find information about taking action to reduce their risk, where possible.
-Flood Re will only operate for 25 years, allowing time for the Government, local authorities, insures and communities to become better prepared for flooding.
+Flood Re will only operate for 25 years, allowing time for the Government, local authorities, insurers and communities to become better prepared for flooding.
 This could mean, for example, making use of effective land planning, sustainable drainage, sustainable development and effective flood risk management.

 When Flood Re ends, it is anticipated that there will be a system for home insurance prices that will be based more accurately on the kind of flood risks each household actually faces (known as ‘risk reflective pricing’).
 There is, therefore, an incentive for homeowners, local authorities and the government to take action to try and mitigate the effects of flooding.

-Those people who pay higher premiums as a result of their home having flooded could expect their home insurance to become more affordable.
+Those people who pay higher premiums as a result of their home having flooded can expect their home insurance to become more affordable.
 This is due to a combination of insurers being able to pass the flood risk to Flood Re, and the policyholder now being able to shop around in a more competitive market that may have been closed to them previously.

 Flood Re does not set prices for home insurance, but gives insurers the opportunity of passing to it the flood risk element of a home insurance policy (buildings and contents) at a premium that is capped, depending on the Council Tax band of the property.
 It is up to an insurer to decide whether they wish to pass the flood risk element of the cover to Flood Re.